 Subcontractors also need to be covered under a general contractor’s policy unless they have their own coverage.
-In many cases, a general contractor requires subcontractors to carry their own workers’ compensation insurance because that allows the general contractor to remain free from liability if someone is injured.
+In many cases, a general contractor in South Carolina requires subcontractors to carry their own workers’ compensation insurance because that allows the general contractor to remain free from liability if someone is injured.

 Sole proprietors, partners, independent contractors, and members of a limited liability company (LLC) are not required to carry workers' comp for themselves, but they can still choose to buy coverage.

-An independent contractor is anyone who’s working under contract with specific terms, uses their own equipment, establishes their own rates and payment schedule, and manages how and when they work.
+An independent contractor is anyone who works under a contract with specific terms, uses their own equipment, establishes their own rates and payment schedule, and manages how and when they work.

-A corporate officer is included in a business’s coverage but can choose to be excluded.
+A corporate officer is included in a business’s coverage but can choose to be excluded from it.

 Even when you're exempt from workers' comp requirements, it's a good idea to buy this coverage.
 Health insurance providers can deny claims for injuries related to work, which could leave you with expensive medical bills.